sunil55999/SignalSo/attached_assets/next_task.md

 - 📘 Log the change in `dev_changelog.md`

 ❗ Rules:
-- DO NOT hardcode time zones - use proper timezone libraries
+- DO NOT use hardcoded margin requirements - calculate dynamically per symbol
-- DO NOT bypass weekend checks in forex markets
+- DO NOT bypass account balance checks
-- DO NOT skip responsive design for mobile strategy building
+- DO NOT ignore leverage settings in margin calculations